![]() deutsches Glossar |

 ROUTE PRESELECTION

-The selection of a route while a conflicting route has still not
+The selection of a route while a conflicting route has not yet

 released.
 After the conflicting route has released the preselected route